Yapi Kredi Bank Azerbaijan

 Kocbank Azerbaijan has been carrying out its operation under the name “Yapı Kredi Bank Azerbaijan” CJSC as of the beginning of 2007.
 Modification of the bank's name was subject to incorporation between the founder (Kocbank) and other partner bank (Yapı Kredi Bank).
-The principal reason of banks` incorporation in international arena was to increase of market shares in the period of intense competition and improvement of possibilities offered to investors to invest in realization of large projects as well.
-Incorporation of Kocbank and Yapı Kredi Bank in the Turkish banking market in the course of globalization process was based on this factor.
-Product assortment offered by Yapı Kredi Bank (Azerbaijan) CJSC in the field of banking services will be upgraded agreeable to the legislation of the Azerbaijan Republic and occupy worthy place in the financial market with its large product assortment, technological innovations and preferences.
-To realize this target, the bank covers the below mentioned directions in its activity:
+The principal reason for banks` incorporation in the international arena was to increase in market shares in the period of intense competition and improvement of possibilities offered to investors to invest in realization of large projects as well.
+The incorporation of Kocbank and Yapı Kredi Bank in the Turkish banking market in the course of the globalization process was based on this factor.
+The product assortment offered by Yapı Kredi Bank (Azerbaijan) CJSC in the field of banking services will be upgraded agreeable to the legislation of the Azerbaijan Republic and occupy a worthy place in the financial market with its large product assortment, technological innovations and preferences.
+To realize this target, the bank covers the below-mentioned directions in its activity:

-a) To take an active part in international investment market;
+a) To take an active part in the international investment market;

-b) To meet needs of corporate and private customers;
+b) To meet the needs of corporate and private customers;

 c) To apply international sources in a manner to meet the Azerbaijani market on financing projects;

 d) To establish much more customer service points through increasing number of departments;

 e) To take an active stand in the credit market of Azerbaijan complying with international risk management standards;

-Lading structure of the bank is formed by the Founders` (Shareholder`) General Meeting, the Supervisory Board, the Audit Committee and Management Board.
+The Lading structure of the bank is formed by the Founders` (Shareholder`) General Meeting, the Supervisory Board, the Audit Committee and Management Board.

 The bank operates “Central Branch”, “28 May”, “Azadlig”, “Sebail”, “Ahmedli”, “Elmler Akademiyasi”, "Babek", “Hezi Aslanov”, “Nerimanov”, “Jafar Jabbarli”, “Memar Ajami”, “Yasamal” branches and with 2 Customer Service Departments in Baku, “Ganja” branch in Ganja city and “Sumgait” branch in Sumgait city.

-By the end of 2014 the volume of assets of Yapı Kredi Bank Azerbaijan reached of 352,442,986 manats.
-Within the report period the deposit portfolio of the bank reached 167,485,49 manats and the loan portfolio 267,467,38 manats.
+By the end of 2014, the volume of assets of Yapı Kredi Bank Azerbaijan reached of 352,442,986 manats.
+Within the report period, the deposit portfolio of the bank reached 167,485,49 manats and the loan portfolio 267,467,38 manats.
 The bank provides 3,056 legal and 186,566 natural persons with different banking services.
 In general, total number of personnel employed by the bank is more than 400 persons.

-The bank completes opening of the branch intending expansion of its branch network.
+The bank completes opening of the branch, intending expansion of its branch network.
 The bank enjoys correspondent accounts in Germany, USA, Italy, Turkey, Netherlands and Russia.
 Improvement of product assortment and application of modern technologies take an important part in the line of bank duties.
 The bank has installed 26 ATM and 2777 POS Terminals by the end of 31 March 2015.
 In this direction, the bank has great plans for the nearest future.